-Laptops for students in the $200 range
+Laptops for students

 So, your teen needs a computer for school, right?
 Problem is, with all those funny acronyms and numbers and not to mention all those different brands, you just don’t know where to start.
 No problem!